AMWA-TV/is-device-configuration/docs/API requests.md

 }
 ```

-If the `recurse` value is `true` then the device will attempt to use the provided `dataSet` to validate the target role path and all nested role paths.
+If the `recurse` value is `true` then the device MUST target the properties of the target role path and all nested role paths in its attempt to use the provided `dataSet`.

-For a full schema of the required body object see the [bulkProperties-validate-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/bulkProperties-validate-request.json) schema.

-The response MUST be of type [NcMethodResultObjectPropertiesSetValidation](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultobjectpropertiessetvalidation).
+A successful response MUST be of type [NcMethodResultObjectPropertiesSetValidation](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultobjectpropertiessetvalidation).
 If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).

+An API call to validate bulk properties MUST NOT result in any changes to the device model.

 This is equivalent to invoking the `ValidateSetPropertiesByPath` method inside the [Bulk properties manager object](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkpropertiesmanager).

+This provides a validation mechanism for a client to use before attempting to perform a restore by applying [bulk properties](#setting-bulk-properties-for-a-role-path).